wp-plugins/tinychat/readme.txt

 * Select Moderator roles
 * Easy to use!

+Feel free to report any and all bugs you may find!

 == Installation ==

 This section describes how to install the plugin and get it working.